 Batear¶

-Ultra-low-cost, edge-only acoustic drone detection on ESP32-S3 with encrypted LoRa alerting.
+Ultra-low-cost, edge-only acoustic drone detection on ESP32-S3 with encrypted LoRa or wired Ethernet alerting.

 "Built for defense, hoping it becomes unnecessary.
 We believe in a world where no one needs to fear the sky."